 4.4 Physical Standards for Endorsements

 b.
 The read direction of the endorsement and return address must be the same as the read direction of the delivery address.

 c.
 The color contrast between the endorsement and the mailpiece background must be kept at a reasonable degree.
 A brilliant colored background or reverse printing is not permitted.

 d.
 A clear space of at least 1/4 inch around (above, below, and both sides) the total area containing the endorsement(s) is required.
 This 1/4-inch clear space is not required for an endorsement that is applied with a multiline optical character reader (MLOCR) inkjet and placed in the location directly below the postage area and any price marking if the endorsement is clear and legible.

-Each letter-size piece in an automation price or an Enhanced Carrier Route price mailing must have a barcode clear zone unless the piece bears a POSTNET or an Intelligent Mail barcode with a delivery point routing code (see 708.4.3) in the address block.
+[1-27-13] Each reference to letter or letter-size piece in 5.0 includes both letters and postcards.
+Each letter-size piece in an automation price or an Enhanced Carrier Route mailing at automation letter prices must have a barcode clear zone unless the piece bears an Intelligent Mail barcode with a delivery point routing code (see 708.4.3) in the address block.
 The barcode clear zone and all printing and material in the clear zone must meet the reflectance standards in 708.4.4.
 The barcode clear zone is a rectangular area in the lower right corner of the address side of cards and letter-size pieces defined by these boundaries:

 a.
 Left: 4-3/4 inches from the right edge of the piece.